chhaylatte/StraitJacket/README.md

 See the [Playground](https://github.com/chhaylatte/StraitJacket/blob/master/Playgrounds/Example.playground/Contents.swift)

 ## Comparison
 I will compare various autolayout libraries building the same exact screen.
 I will count just layout code including new lines and brackets.
-I will omit constraint activiation calls and adding of view items.
+I will omit constraint activation calls and adding of view items.

 ### StraitJacket
+Adding views is trivial with a single method call and that act creates a list of all items involved as well as provides big picture view of what the layout should look like.
+It's also very simple to use custom spacing between views when using the convenience chain method.
 ```swift
 // 13 lines of uncondensed layout code
 lazy var defaultRestraint: Restraint = {